ministryofjustice/national-search-fe/README.md

 [![CircleCI](https://circleci.com/gh/ministryofjustice/national-search-fe/tree/master.svg?style=svg)](https://circleci.com/gh/ministryofjustice/national-search-fe/tree/master)

+With special thanks to [BrowserStack](https://www.browserstack.com) for providing cross browser testing.

 ## Status

 * The project is not production code and is used entirely for the rapid prototyping of new features.